-1. Every Student must spend a period of Four Years in actual Professional studies, except as hereinafter provided; and the prescribed period of studies shall include Four Winter Sessions of six months each, attended AFTER being registered as a Medical Student in the Register of the College of Physicians and Surgeons of Ontario.
+1. Every Student must spend a period of Four Years in actual Professional studies, except as hereinafter provided; and the prescribed period of studies shall include Four Winter Sessions of six months each, attended After being registered as a Medical Student in the Register of the College of Physicians and Surgeons of Ontario.

-- 2. Graduates in Arts of any College or University recognized by the Council will only be required to pass Three Years after graduating in attendance upon Medical Lectures, before being admitted to their Final Examination.
-No tickets for Lectures will henceforward be accepted by the Council unless it is endorsed thereon that the pupil had attended said lectures regularly. - 3.
+- 2. No tickets for Lectures will henceforward be accepted by the Council unless it is endorsed thereon that the pupil had attended said lectures regularly. - 3.
 Applications for every Professional Examination must be made to the Registrar of the College of Physicians and Surgeons of Ontario, by the last Tuesday in March before such Examination, and no application will be received unless accompanied by the necessary tickets and certificates, and by the Treasurer's receipt showing that the fees have been paid. - 4.
 Each "Six Months' Course" shall consist of not less than One Hundred Lectures. - 5.
-Every Student must attend the undermentioned Courses of Lectures in a University, College, or School of Medicine approved of by the Council, viz.:
+Every Student must attend the undermentioned Courses of Lectures in a University, College, or School of Medicine approved of by the Council, viz: